sublimetext-io/docs.sublimetext.io/docs/reference/metadata.md

 `decreaseIndentPattern`
 : *Regex.*
-  If it matches on the current line, the next line will be unindented one level.
+  If it matches on the current line, this and the following lines will have their indentation level reduced by one.

   ```xml
   <key>decreaseIndentPattern</key>